ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 "Attester" or "HSM".

 Platform Attestation:
-: Evidence containing claims pertaining to an attesting platform.
+: Evidence containing claims pertaining to attributes associated with the platform, itself.
 In general, the claims includes enough information about the platform to allow a Relying Party to make judicial decisions about the platform, such as audit reviews.

 Presenter
-: Party that proves possession of a private key to a recipient of a key attestation token.
-Typically this will be an application layer entity, such as a cryptographic library constructing a Certificate Signing Request that must embed attestation evidence, or a TLS library attempting to perform attested TLS.
-The Presenter is not fulfilling any roles in the RATS architecture.
+: Role that join the HSM, in this case the Attester, and the Verifier.
+The Presenter initiates the operation of generating evidence at the HSM and passing it to the Verifier.
+This role is supported by a combination of one or multiple human operators or automated processes.

 Trust Anchor:
 : As defined in {{RFC6024}} and {{RFC9019}}, a Trust Anchor